-Playing an aspiring actress, Evelyn Keyes has two supporting roles with Payne.
-Besides being his co-star, she is a frequent taxi fare.
-When she finds out about his predicament she wants to help but he is reluctant to get her involved.
-Keyes' attractiveness lies in her character portrayals more than being naturally beautiful.
-It is no concern whether her face is filmed from one side or the other.
 Jack Lambert, Adler's muscle, below, has a good turn as well.
 He has developed a sense of humor despite his line of work.
 Calls everyone at gunpoint, “kiddies.”
 His fight scene with Payne is worth noting.
-Suspecting he is in with Dexter, he slaps Payne around from behind who is slowly coming to a full boil.
+Suspecting he is in with Dexter, he slaps Payne around from behind, who is slowly coming to a full boil.
 Lambert becomes his punching bag.
 He completely did not anticipate the jackhammers hiding at the end of Payne's arms.
 Poor Lambert is repeatedly blasted over furniture and becomes wall décor, after a fashion.
 It is well-choreographed, vicious, and believable.

-Adler and crew are confused about Payne's supposed involvement in a jewel heist.
-He is picked up on 99 River Street and they need answers to a few questions.
-After the butt-end of a revolver from a revengeful Lambert, Payne tells Adler about his frame-up then all bullets have Dexter's name on them.
-Continuing to hone her acting skills, Keyes' role-playing comes in handy as she lures Dexter out of the diner.
-Spotting Payne outside, Dexter makes a run for it with Payne taking a bullet in one arm.
-One arm is plenty and Dexter is soon down for the count.
+Payne is picked up after the butt-end of a revolver from a revengeful Lambert, forcing him into Adler's vehicle and taken to 99 River Street.
+They all wait for Dexter to exit a diner.
+Adler wants his fifty grand back.
+Payne explains to the confused mob about his frame-up, then all bullets have Dexter's name on them.
+Continuing to hone her acting skills, it is Keyes's role-playing that lures Dexter out of the diner.
+Dexter makes a run for it, with Payne taking a bullet in one arm.
+Nearly passing out when in pursuit, his inner voice recalls his trainer's advice: never give up.
+One arm is plenty, and Dexter is soon down for the count.

 No comments: